pola-rs/polars-book/docs/user-guide/migration/pandas.md

 We can run in lazy mode by either using an implicitly lazy function (such as `scan_csv`) or explicitly using the `lazy` method.

-Take the following simple example where we read a CSV file from disk and do a groupby.
+Take the following simple example where we read a CSV file from disk and do a group by.
-The CSV file has numerous columns but we just want to do a groupby on one of the id columns (`id1`) and then sum by a value column (`v1`).
+The CSV file has numerous columns but we just want to do a group by on one of the id columns (`id1`) and then sum by a value column (`v1`).
 In `Pandas` this would be:

 ```python